 Continue up to Piazza Del Popolo.
 Walk south to the main shopping area of Rome, stores are open late until 8pm so now is a great time to get into Nike, H & M etc. Enjoy the evening walking around this area.
 Looking for somewhere to eat, Il Gabriello was stunning, hidden down stairs in a vaulted room, it had romance and delicious fresh pasta.

-Day 3 - A Roman Holiday
+Three days in Rome - A Roman Holiday

 Start the morning at Campo De Fiori to see the market place.
 Head on over to Piazza Navona and take in this once impressive Roman stadium!
 If you have a little bit of extra cash. have a morning coffee here and do a spot of people watching.